bosonprotocol/community/jobs/README.md

 - Collaboration: Expertise is key, but sharing knowledge and building together with joy is the foundation of truly remarkable work
 - Stay lean: Our ethos is to create and share value equitably, with minimal value extraction.

+## Applying for a job

+Click on the "Apply Here" link in each job description.
+It'll take you to our Greenhouse site for managing job applications.

 ## Final Thoughts

 If you would like to be part of the foundational change in how we view commerce, then we would love to talk to you about the dCommerce revolution.